mfcovington/r_club/_posts/2013-04-21-Text-Searches-Regular-Expressions.md

 These functions can search for exact matches or can make use of an extensive syntax for wildcards, known as *regular expressions*.
 I will first describe the search functions and then explain regular expressions.

-In this excercise, type all of the code blocks into your computer to see what happens!
+In this exercise, type all of the code blocks into your computer to see what happens!
 Experiment as you go!

 Search Functions
 ----------------